kkoppolu/CarND-PID-Control-Project/Reflections.md

 **Phase 2: Twiddle**
 The twiddle methodology was used to fine tune the co-efficients to give the minimum RMSE cross-track error over a set number of timesteps.

+**Effect of individual co-efficients on the control input**
-As expected, the the integral co-efficient was very low since it only accounts for system bias.
+- As expected, the the integral co-efficient was very low since it only accounts for system bias.
-The differential component is large so that the car quickly "straight lines" after a steering operation given the short track width.
+- The differential component is large so that the car quickly "straight lines" after a steering operation given the short track width.
-The propotional component was large enough to handle the track curvature.
+- The propotional component was large enough to handle the track curvature.